top of page

 About Me

-I have my B.A. from the University of California at Berkeley in liberal arts; worked in TV in Hollywood for many years, and much later received my M.A. in Clinical Psychology from Antioch University LA.
-I interned at Southern California Counseling Center and continue on to train at the Pacific Gestalt Institute and in Emotionally Focussed Therapy.
-I am a member of ICEEFT, EFT Center of LA, PGI, CAMFT & APA.
-I am employed and Supervised by Christine Campbell LMFT #46166 located in Burbank, CA.
+I have my B.A. from the University of California at Berkeley in liberal arts (American Studies w a minor in Sociology); worked in TV in Hollywood for many (many) years and later received my M.A. in Clinical Psychology from Antioch University LA.

 Dandelion-min.jpeg